brianium/scala-algebra/README.md

-Alegebra With Scala and ScalaTest
+Algebra With Scala and ScalaTest
 =================================

-Revisiting some classic algebra and reviewing with Scala and ScalaTest
+Revisiting some classic algebra and reviewing it with Scala and ScalaTest

 Algebra concepts are covered via tests written in ScalaTest.